Cretanian/starter-hugo-research-groupV2/content/en/home/welcome.md

 <br>

 The **SAMS (...)
 Lab** is lead by Professor Georgios Bouloukakis.
 Our focus is on smart communiniets, and smart spaces in general, as well as developing midlleware for IoT solutions ...

-was created after the ICS-FORTH (Institute of Computer Science - Foundation for Research & Technology - Hellas) and the ETOILE (Espaces et Technologie s Ouverts pour l'Innovation des Laboratoires et des Entreprises), located in Telecom SudParis campus -France, decided to form a collaboration in 2021.
-The Lab